matejpopovski/Poker-Game/README.md

 ```

-🔊 Soon to be added: Card Sounds, Tip The Dealer, Poker Odds Calculator
+🔊 Soon to be added: Card Sounds, Tip The Dealer Animation, Poker Odds Calculator